elatov/elatov.github.io/_posts/2012-10-11-installing-subsonic-on-fedora-17.md

 ### 3. Customize the SubSonic settings

-I didn&#8217;t have many things to change, I just changed the user it ran as and bound it to my IP.
+I didn't have many things to change, I just changed the user it ran as and bound it to my IP.
 I edited /etc/sysconfig/subsonic and made the following changes:

 	SUBSONIC_ARGS="--host=192.168.1.102 --max-memory=150"